gustafsson96/cats-and-coffee-cafe/README.md

 ## Features

 + ### Navigation bar
-    * The navigation bar consists of a Logo (linking to the website) and About Us, Our Cats, and Adoption (all linking to their correlating section of the page, seeing that this is a website with a single scrolling page).
+    * The navigation bar consists of a Logo (linking to the website) and About Us, Our Cats, and Adoption (all linking to their correlating section of the single scrolling page making up the website).
     * To faciliate the user's navigation of the website, the navigation bar stays on top of the screen while scrolling the page on bigger screens.
 This function has been intentionally removed on smaller screens to allow more space for the other content.

 ![screenshot of navigation bar](/documentation/navigation_bar.png)